TS Calculator (True Shooting Percentage)

 - Why is the true shooting percentage useful?

 - More resources on true shooting percentage and other basketball statistics

 Whether you're a die-hard basketball fan or a professional basketball player, this TS calculator will prove to be an invaluable tool for you.
-If you've ever wondered how to calculate true shooting percentage's value, read this article to learn about this popular basketball statistic and use the true shooting calculator to see how it works in practice.
+If you've ever wondered how to calculate the true shooting percentage value, read this article to learn about this popular basketball statistic and use the true shooting calculator to see how it works in practice.

 What is the true shooting percentage basketball statistic?

 True shooting percentage is a statistic introduced by the , widely used both in professional and amateur basketball leagues.
 Often abbreviated to TS or TS%, this basketball statistic is excellent if you want to precisely assess a basketball player's skill.
 In particular, it measures a single player's performance at shooting the ball.

 To determine your own or your favorite player's TS% using this true shooting calculator, follow these simple steps:

 - Give the true shooting calculator the overall number of points scored by a player.